Writing a Philosophy Paper

 · Your essay must be typed, double-spaced, with wide margins.
 This will give me plenty of room to write comments on your papers.
 No handwritten essays will be accepted.

 · Unless directed otherwise by me, do not put your name anywhere on your essay.
 Rather, identify your paper with your student number.
-This will help me grade your papers blindly (without knowing whose paper it is I’m grading).
+This will help me grade your papers anonymously (without knowing whose paper it is I’m grading).

-A note about blind grading: in a perfect world, I would not know who wrote a given paper until after I had read and graded it.
+A note about anonymous grading: in a perfect world, I would not know who wrote a given paper until after I had read and graded it.
 However, if you choose to talk with me about your paper as you are writing it (and I encourage you to do so, if you wish), then I will almost certainly know that it’s your paper when I’m grading it.
-This is not ideal, but obviously, it’s important that you be able to talk with me about your paper while you’re working on it, so my grading cannot always be blind.
+This is not ideal, but obviously, it’s important that you be able to talk with me about your paper while you’re working on it, so my grading cannot always be anonymous.

 · Do not hand in your paper in a binder, folder, etc. Simply staple the pages together in the upper left corner.